-- List of ships to be entered together with their IMO number (Full Members only)
+- List of ships to be entered together with their IMO number (Full and Consociate Members only)

-- List of ships owned / operated at the time of application (Full Members only)
+- List of ships owned / operated at the time of application (Full and Consociate Members only)

 - Applicants should confirm acceptance to the following Principle :-

 2.2.2 Applications to join INTERCARGO shall be assessed by the Management Committee which shall consider whether the Applicant is likely to support the Objectives of INTERCARGO and enhance its activities.
-If such an application for Full Membership is rejected by the Management Committee, the Applicant may appeal to the Executive Committee for final consideration.
+The Management Committee will either approve or reject each application.
+If such an application for Membership is rejected by the Management Committee, the Applicant may appeal to the Executive Committee for final consideration.

 1. The Port State Control record of the entered fleet.

 2. The general performance of those ships over a three year period whilst under the control of the Applicant.